GoogleCloudPlatform/bank-of-anthos/extras/asm-multicluster/README.md

 ### Steps

-1. Set variables.
+1. **Set variables.**

 ```
 export PROJECT_ID="<your-project-id>"
 ```

-2. Run the cluster setup script.
-This will create 2 clusters, `cluster-1` and `cluster-2`, install Anthos Service Mesh, and set up cross-cluster endpoint discovery.
-This script takes 5-10 minutes to run.
+1. **Run the cluster setup script**.
+This script creates 2 GKE clusters, `cluster-1` and `cluster-2`, installs Anthos Service Mesh, and sets up cross-cluster endpoint discovery.
+This script takes about 10 minutes to run.

 ```
 ./cluster-setup.sh
 ```

-3. Verify that your local kubectx is set up for `cluster-1` and `cluster-2`, and that you can access both clusters.
+3. **Verify that your local kubectx is set up** for `cluster-1` and `cluster-2`, and that you can access both clusters.

 ```
 kubectx cluster-1